ECB reaches money-printing target in first month

 Brzeski said the asset purchase data coincided with upbeat data on financing conditions and confidence, which suggested QE was succeeding in lifting morale in the euro zone.

-But RBC economist Timo del Carpio said it was not possible to draw firm conclusions, either on the sustainability of the QE programme or its benefits.
+But RBC economist Timo del Carpio said it was not possible to draw firm conclusions, either on the sustainability of the QE program or its benefits.

-"Over time they may choose to reduce the scale due to market liquidity conditions, but at the start of the programme they seem to have hit the ground running," he said.
+"Over time they may choose to reduce the scale due to market liquidity conditions, but at the start of the program they seem to have hit the ground running," he said.

 ($1 = 0.9213 euros)